|Nutrition Facts (per serving)|

 This is a simple, rustic cake, inspired by the famous French dessert known as clafouti.
 It's easy to make and if you use frozen pitted cherries, it gets even simpler.

-- 12 ounces fresh dark cherries (rinsed, patted dry, and pitted)
+12 ounces fresh dark cherries, rinsed, patted dry, pitted

 - Instead of using dark, sweet cherries, try using tart pie cherries and increasing the sugar to 1 cup.

 - Try using other fruits including plums, peaches, pears, blueberries, blackberries, or raspberries.

 - Before baking, sprinkle the top of the batter with a streusel topping.